Dragon Blade

 Ending Explained: Dragon Blade

-The final moments of Dragon Blade reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Dragon Blade reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Dragon Blade Real vs. Reel: Is it Based on a True Story?